wearewondrous/stripe_color_field/README.md

 # Usage

-After install you will find a ne field Type.
+After install you will find a new field Type.
 Use as desired.
+Go to the settings page `/admin/config/content/stripe_color_field` and add the needed colors.

-We normally add it to a Paragraph called stripe.
+We normally add the new field named `Stripe Color` to a Paragraph called `Stripe`.
 Then in the `paragraph--stripe.html.twig` we put the following:

 ``` twig